input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 Ethereum's **Post-Merge RANDAO** protocol remains mostly the same, but instead of using a **commit-reveal** approach, each contributor generate randomness deterministically by using VRF, making these values verifiables.
 These values are finally, as before, sequentially aggregated using **XOR**, forming the final **randomness output** used in **validator shuffling** and **protocol randomness**.
 This version of the protocol is very similar to Ouroboros Praos' where hashing is used instead of XOR to combine contributors' randomness together, and does not rely on commitees.

 While **decentralized** and **computationally lightweight**, RANDAO still suffers from **last-revealer bias**, where the **final proposers** in an epoch can **withhold their reveals** to manipulate randomness.
 As such, Ethereum has spent some time studying Verifiable Delayed Functions (VDFs) to prevent the last revealer attack.
-Subsequently, Ethereum decided **against integrating Verifiable Delay Functions (VDFs)**  due to feasibility concerns, including the difficulty of practical deployment and the risk of centralization stemming from specialized hardware dependencies.
+Subsequently, Ethereum decided **against integrating Verifiable Delay Functions**  due to feasibility concerns, including the difficulty of practical deployment and the risk of centralization stemming from specialized hardware dependencies.
 The instead opted for a **frequent reseeding mechanism** to strengthen the commitee selection in order to mitigate biases which, unfortunately does not fully eliminate **last-mover manipulation** concerns.

 VDFs are designed to provide **unpredictable, verifiable randomness** by requiring a **sequential computation delay** before revealing the output.
 This makes them **resistant to grinding attacks** since adversaries cannot efficiently evaluate multiple outcomes.
 However, they introduce **significant computational costs**, require specialized **hardware for efficient verification**, and demand **additional synchronization mechanisms**.